OSC/ood-documentation/source/installation/resource-manager/coder.rst

 Authentication (OpenStack)
 --------------------------

-Similiar to kubernetes, Cpder adapter relies on hooks to handle authentication.
-Currently only openstack application credentials are supported.
-In this case the hook is responsible for issuing OpenStack token and then storing it in user's home directory as a JSON file.
+Similar to Kubernetes, the Coder adapter relies on hooks to handle authentication.
+Currently, only OpenStack application credentials are supported.
+In this case, the hook is responsible for issuing an OpenStack token and then storing it in the user's home directory as a JSON file.
 This is later used by the adapter to create application credentials.
-These credentials are then destroyed when the instance is destroyed.
+These credentials are then destroyed when the instance is terminated.
-The mechanism relies on the OIDC token exchange and the ability of the access token to create unrestricted application credentials.
-Consult this with your OIDC expert.
+The mechanism relies on OIDC token exchange and the ability of the access token to create unrestricted application credentials.
+Consult with your OIDC expert regarding this requirement.

 openstack_hook.sh needs to be sourced from the main hook.